 According to a few users, the taste was good.

-” It packs a huge amount of calories and actually tastes pretty good,” said one.
+” It packs a huge amount of calories and actually tastes pretty good,” said one user of Ensure Plus.

 Another claimed, “Ensure Plus tastes great and isn’t too thick.”

-Each bottle/serving of Ensure only proves nine grams of protein, which is quite small in comparison to most other bars and shakes in the same category.
-In fact, one customer stated, “Only 9 grams of protein?
+Each bottle/serving of Ensure only provides nine grams of protein, which is quite small in comparison to most other bars and shakes in the same category.
+As one customer stated, “Only 9 grams of protein?
 Really?
 No thanks!”